MicrosoftDocs/win32-pr.de-de/desktop-src/shell/didiskquotauser-quotalimittext.md

 ## <a name="property-value"></a>Eigenschaftswert

-Ein Zeichenfolgenwert, der das aktuelle Kontingentlimit des Benutzers enthält.
+Ein Zeichenfolgenwert, der die aktuelle Kontingentgrenze des Benutzers enthält.

 ## <a name="requirements"></a>Anforderungen